-The department understands that consignments of exported Australian product may have to be returned on short notice.
-To expedite the permit issuing process, applications for import permits for returning Australian products must be accompanied by the following supporting information.
+The department understands that consignments of exported Australian product may have to be returned at short notice.
+To expedite the permit issuing process, applications for import permits for returning Australian products must be accompanied by the following information:

 The department’s export health certificate

-- A copy of the Export certificate issued for the specific consignment.
+- A copy of the Export certificate issued by the Department of Agriculture and Water Resources for the specific consignment.